Breznitsa: History

 The village is mentioned for first time in the Ottoman documents in 1464-1465 as a village with 78 non-Muslim households, 8 not-married people and 2 widows.
-Between 1498 and 1502 in another document were counted 6 Muslim households and 180 non-Muslim ones,1 non-married Muslim, 22 not-married non-Mulims and 12 widows.
+Between 1498 and 1502 in another document were counted 6 Muslim households and 180 non-Muslim ones,1 non-married Muslim, 22 not-married non-Muslims and 12 widows.
 The growth of the population continued until 1530, when the population slightly decreased.
 The village became a center of a "zimaet"- a small feudal property, together with Kornitsa and Lazhnitsa.
 In 1689 the village was plundered.
 In 1723 Breznitsa was described as "a village with a mosque".
 In 1873 year the village was described as one with 80 households of 230 pomak people.
 In 1899 were counted 821 inhabitants.
 According to Vasil Kanchov in 1900 year counted 850 Bulgarian-Muslim people, living in 191 houses.
 After 1912, when the village became part of Bulgaria some Christian people from other villages, that were left outside Bulgaria came there.
 Remains of an Ancient and Medieval fortress are found 2 kilometers north of the village.